-Inspired by the riches of poetry and prose, in fiction and non-fiction, you’ll be encouraged to write out of your authentic nature, receiving constructive feedback in a supportive and friendly environment.
+You will be encouraged to write out of your authentic nature, receiving constructive feedback in a supportive and friendly environment.

-Suitable for both Beginners and emergent writers equally welcome.
+Suitable for both Beginners and emergent writers alike.

-About the Tutor
+About the tutor